What does our marriage tell the world about God?

 The Christian’s Greatest Secret

-He transforms us within as we learn to rely on and cooperate with him each day.
-Christianity is a partnership with God’s Spirit, a dance with an invisible partner, a drawing of life from the vine of which we are branches.
+He transforms us from within as we learn to rely on and cooperate with him each day.
+Christianity is a partnership with God’s Spirit, a dance with an invisible partner, and a drawing of life from the vine of which we are branches.

 Remain in me, and I will remain in you.
 For a branch cannot produce fruit if it is severed from the vine, and you cannot be fruitful unless you remain in me.
 5 “Yes, I am the vine; you are the branches.
 Those who remain in me, and I in them, will produce much fruit.
 For apart from me you can do nothing.
 John 15:4-5 (NLT)